minaoar/How-do-people-decide-A-Model-for-Software-Library-Selection/README.md

-# “How do people decide?”: Rules for Third-Party Library Selection in Companies
+# “How do people decide?”: A Model for Software Library Selection
 Replication Package for the Paper titled “How do people decide?”: Rules for Third-Party Library Selection in Companies

 1. This is the interview script submitted to Research Ethics Board for approval: